CheyenneMDavid/Just-Cakes/README.md

 - **Decision to use Function Based Views vs Class Based Views** As I've been developing this project, I've used both function based views and class based views.
 Initially I had a preference to class based because it's what was shown in the walk throughs, so it was "familiar".
 But as I've progressed, I found myself less reliant on patterns of usage that I had learned.
 And instead I found myself leaning toward function based views because I found them to be clearer to "me", for what I was wanting to do at times.
-&nbsp;

   **Since first writing the above**, this has indeed changed.
 When adding the facility to comment and considering the facility to update posts, I've swayed toward class based views.
 This has been important because this project, has functionalities that are squeezed into very few apps which makes for a lot of things in one space, making the code quite hard to read.
 Using Classes makes for cleaner code and easier to follow structures.
 But doubtless both ways have their place.
 &nbsp;
 - **Use of Environment Variables**